akbasliogulcan/akbasliogulcan/README.md

 <h1>Hi there 👋</h1>
 <p>
 Welcome to my GitHub profile!
-I'm currently on an exciting journey to become a Full Stack Developer.
+I'm currently on an exciting journey to become a Front End Developer.
 I’m passionate about coding, problem-solving, and building scalable applications.
 I love exploring new technologies and collaborating with others to create meaningful and innovative solutions.